-- Required parties identified in section 78(1) of the amended LTMA 2003 - Other interested parties identified through prior RLTS implementation plan and Annual Monitoring Report processes - Residents and businesses of the region.
+- Required parties identified in section 78(1) of the amended LTMA 2003 - Other interested parties identified through prior implementation and corridor plan as well as Annual Monitoring Report processes - Residents and businesses of the region.

 7. Consultation Timeframes

 The proposed consultation timetable is therefore as follows: